Back to blog

 Wearable App Development Cost Drivers

-Wearable app cost is driven by integration risk more than screen count.
-A basic companion app that shows synced activity data is very different from a remote monitoring product with alerts, dashboards, user roles, audit logs, and healthcare integrations.
+Wearable app cost is driven by integration risk, data governance, and testing coverage more than screen count.
+A basic companion app that shows synced activity data is very different from a remote monitoring product with alerts, dashboards, user roles, audit logs, healthcare integrations, and regulated support operations.

 Wearable app development MVP roadmap showing sensor sync, companion app, backend analytics, health data permissions, and regulated scale